Ife41/finlite-idor-detection/README.md

-# Custom SAST Rules for IDOR/BOLA Detection, with Dependency Vulnerability Scanning
+# IDOR/BOLA Detection and Dependency Scanning in CI/CD

 Static analysis rules and a CI/CD pipeline that catch IDOR (Insecure Direct Object Reference, also known as Broken Object Level Authorization) before code reaches production.
 Tested against [FinLite](https://github.com/Ife41/finlite-vulnerable-webapp), a fintech-style app built specifically as a target.
 The pipeline also runs a dependency vulnerability scan, so known-vulnerable third-party packages are caught the same way custom code flaws are.